knguyen0222/hm-fashion-consumer-trends/README.md

 Every age group from 21-33 shops a great deal through channel 2 (online), with virtually no preference for in-store shopping.
 The shift to e-commerce is overwhelming, especially after 2019.
-H&M's core demographic has fully embraced digital shopping, which raises serious questions about the ROI of maintaining a large physical store footprint.
-Investing in a seamless digital experience, faster shipping, and easier returns would likely drive more value than opening new store locations.
+H&M's core demographic has fully shifted to digital shopping, which raises serious questions about the ROI of maintaining a large physical store footprint.
+Investing in a seamless digital experience, faster shipping, and easier returns would likely produce better results than opening new store locations.
 ![Finding 3](Finding3.png)

 **Finding 4: Summer is peak season — October is a surprise spike**